luisarizmendi/edge-demos/demos/microshift-embedded/README.md

 In order to deploy the Edge Device, follow these steps:

-1. Create a VM that will be the Edge Device (if you are not using a baremetal machine) with at least 2 vCPU, 2GB memory, 20GB disk and one NIC in a network from where it has access to the Image Builder.
+1. Create a VM that will be the Edge Device (if you are not using a baremetal machine) with at least 2 vCPU, 2'5GB memory, 20GB disk and one NIC in a network from where it has access to the Image Builder.

 2. Use the ISO downloaded from the Image Builder to install the system (you can get the URL where it is published in the last Ansible debug message from the previous step).
 Just be sure that the system is starting from the ISO, everything is automatic.

+3. Customize your VM to use UEFI boot instead of legacy BIOS.
+Also probably you want to attach an isolated network to your VM to test the Microshift offline deployment.

-3. Wait until the system prompt.
+4. Wait until the system prompt.

 Once the deployment finished you can get the system IP and: